What's the right way to clean and care for your glasses?

 Improper care may also result in damage to your frames.
 Follow these tips to ensure that your frames remain as attractive as the day you bought them:

-- Use lukewarm running water and a drop of pH-neutral hand soap to clean your frames.
+- Use lukewarm running water to clean your frames.
 Always hold your glasses securely on the side of the frame that you are cleaning.
 This helps avoid warping or, even worse, breakage of the frames.

 - Clean the temples (arms) of the frames and the nosepads from time to time.
 These areas can accumulate dirt and oils from your skin and hair.
 Keeping these clean can also improve the fit of your glasses, as the removal of greasy substances helps prevent slipping.